 Let’s wrap up our brief exploration of adaptive learning with a simple example story …

 Bill works in a warehouse where safety is a HUGE concern.
 Bill receives continuous online reinforcement training on key safety principles, such as lifting procedures, to ensure his knowledge on the topic remains current.
 He is pushed videos and questions on topics that he struggles with more often than topics he has mastered.
 He is also provided with links to best practices and job aids.

 Bill is regularly observed on the job by his manager and auditors, who record data on proper and improper lifting executions.
 Lately, Bill has been slacking on his lifting behaviors and has fallen below the required threshold.
 Bill’s manager receives a notification about Bill’s behavior gap.
 At the same time, Bill receives a refresher online training session during an upcoming shift.
 Between the additional training and coaching, Bill is able to close his behavior gap and prove his knowledge on the topic.
 However, the online reinforcement training and behavior observations continue to ensure sustained retention and execution.

 While Bill is receiving his individual support, the organization is reviewing knowledge and behavior data for the entire warehouse team and comparing it with safety results, including OSHA-recordable injuries.
 The L&D team uses this data to continuously adjust their training resources and behavior observation process to focus on areas that are seeing real-world challenges rather than covering every possible safety behavior at the same time.

 Are you leveraging adaptive learning within your organization?
-How do you get beyond personalization to offer truly adaptive experiences?
+How do you get beyond content recommendations to offer truly personalized experiences?
 What challenges are you facing when introducing adaptive learning to your employees and stakeholders?